dinhnghia47/REST_API/Source/BooksApi/books_api.md

 This API allows you to reserve a book.

-The API is available at https://simple-books-api.glitch.me Endpoints
+The API is available at https://simple-books-api.glitch.me

 Status

 	GET /status

 	Returns the status of the API.

 List of books

 	GET /books

 	Returns a list of books.

 	Optional query parameters:

 		type: fiction or non-fiction
 		limit: a number between 1 and 20.

 	Get a single book

 	GET /books/:bookId

 	Retrieve detailed information about a book.

 Submit an order

 	POST /orders

 	Allows you to submit a new order.
 Requires authentication.

 	The request body needs to be in JSON format and include the following properties:

 		bookId - Integer - Required
 		customerName - String - Required

 	Example

 	POST /orders/
 	Authorization: Bearer <YOUR TOKEN>

 	{
 	  "bookId": 1,
 	  "customerName": "John"
 	}

 	The response body will contain the order Id.

 Get all orders

 	GET /orders

 	Allows you to view all orders.
 Requires authentication.

 Get an order

 	GET /orders/:orderId

 	Allows you to view an existing order.
 Requires authentication.

 Update an order

 	PATCH /orders/:orderId

 	Update an existing order.
 Requires authentication.

 	The request body needs to be in JSON format and allows you to update the following properties:

 		customerName - String

 	Example

 	PATCH /orders/PF6MflPDcuhWobZcgmJy5
 	Authorization: Bearer <YOUR TOKEN>

 	{
 	  "customerName": "John"
 	}

 Delete an order

 	DELETE /orders/:orderId

 	Delete an existing order.
 Requires authentication.

 	The request body needs to be empty.

 	Example

 	DELETE /orders/PF6MflPDcuhWobZcgmJy5
 	Authorization: Bearer <YOUR TOKEN>

 API Authentication

 	To submit or view an order, you need to register your API client.

 	POST /api-clients/

 	The request body needs to be in JSON format and include the following properties:

 		clientName - String
 		clientEmail - String

 	Example

 	{
 	   "clientName": "Postman",
 	   "clientEmail": "valentin@example.com"
 	}

 	The response body will contain the access token.
 The access token is valid for 7 days.

 	Possible errors

 	Status code 409 - "API client already registered."
 Try changing the values for clientEmail and clientName to something else.